 If you don’t care about going out on the town, then the Upper East Side’s quiet streets could suit you well.
 If you want to enjoy museums and parks without getting on the subway, consider apartments in Midtown or the Upper West Side.

 Those who prefer eclectic shops and entertainment should think about crossing over to Williamsburg or Brooklyn Heights.
 These hip neighborhoods have a lot of up-and-coming artists, bands, and entrepreneurs.

 In addition to the neighborhood culture, you should spend some time thinking about the building you live in.
 The Upper East Side might offer plenty of quiet for most residents, but experiences are different if you live in an apartment above a bar, club, or restaurant.

 Types of Housing

 Some neighborhoods have become associated with certain types of housing.
-If you prefer a specific type of housing, then you can narrow your choices.
+If you prefer a specific type of housing, then you can narrow down your choices.

 If you like brownstones, try Brooklyn Heights and the Upper East Side.
 Some brownstones have been split into apartments.
 Others are much like townhouses, which usually cost more.

 If you like loft apartments, look to downtown New York City.
 Any neighborhood that once had a lot of unused commercial space will probably have loft apartments.
 These apartments can give you a lot of space for your money and are ideal for people who love open areas.